mpcsb/testing_branch/_posts/2021-04-03-Extending_python_with_go.md

 This creates the shared library and other objects needed for the binding.

 For the the shared objects(.so), there is one extra step before interacting with the bindings, which is to add a new path to the LD_LIBRARY_PATH variable to tell the dynamic link loader where to search for the dynamic shared libraries.
 There is a long lasting [issue](https://github.com/go-python/gopy/issues/203), where all steps are descbribed.
-If you're in the location of the generated folder add the current working directory to the environment variable, else adjust it accordingly.
+If you're in the location of the generated folder add the current working directory ($PWD) to the environment variable, else adjust it accordingly.

-      export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$PWD
+      LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$PWD python3

 After it, you're free to import vptree and use it with little to no issues.